siavashk/pycpd/README.rst

   pip install .

-For running sample registration examples under `examples`, you will need two additional packages.
+For running sample registration examples under ``examples``, you will need two additional packages.

-Scipy (for loading `.mat` files) and matplotlib (for visualizing the reigstration).
+Scipy (for loading ``.mat`` files) and matplotlib (for visualizing the registration).
 These can be downloaded by running:

 .. code-block:: bash